CJL1nk/Programming-for-Beginners/README.md

 * Unsigned integers are integers that cannot be negative, and will roll back to 0 once they hit their size limit.
 Signed integers, on the other hand, can be negative, and will roll to it's lowest value when they hit their size limit.
 * Two's complement is the method we use to store negative numbers in binary.
 Not a super deep understanding of this is required just yet, but it's a good thing to know.

 This probably seems like a LOT to learn, and trust me, it is.
 We're entering almost a whole new world of computers here so don't expect it to be easy.
 It **WILL** be frustrating, we've all been there before.
+There will be a lot of time where you feel absolutely stuck or like nothing is making any sense and that's completely normal.
+Don't be afraid to step back backtrack a little if there's a concept you aren't quite understanding or seem to be too advanced.
 But please do remember, you have infinite resources on the internet and even me if you get stuck, so feel free to contact if you have any questions :)